HumanAISE: The 2nd Workshop on Human-Centered AI for Software Engineering

 We welcome three types of submissions:

-- (new) Extended Abstracts: Limited to 5 pages of less, free of Article Processing Charges (APC).
+• (new) Extended Abstracts: Limited to 5 pages or less, free of Article Processing Charges (APC).

 Submission Link: https://humanaise2026.hotcrp.com/.
 Submissions must adhere to the FSE 2026 two-column industry track format.
 Detailed formatting guidelines can be found at the FSE 2026 - How to Submit page.
 Submissions must include references within the page limits and will undergo a double-blind review process by at least three program committee members.